Kairat Umarov

-Kairat Ermekuly Umarov (Qaırat Ermekuly Omarov; born 12 January 1963) is a diplomat for the Republic of Kazakhstan.
+Qairat Ermekūly Omarov (Қайрат Ермекұлы Омаров; born 12 January 1963) is a Kazakh diplomat.
 On October 6, 2022, he was appointed First Deputy Minister of Foreign Affairs of Kazakhstan.

 Biography

 From 1998 to 2003, he served as Minister-Counselor at the Washington Embassy.
 From September 9, 2009, to January 4, 2013—Deputy Minister of Foreign Affairs of the Republic of Kazakhstan.
 From early 2013 to January 4, 2016, Umarov served as Ambassador of the Republic of Kazakhstan to the United States.
 From January 4, 2017, to September 30, 2020, he was appointed to the post of Permanent Representative to the United Nations.
 From September 30, 2020, to October 6, 2022, he was appointed Plenipotentiary Ambassador of Kazakhstan to the Republic of Austria, Permanent Representative of Kazakhstan to international organizations in Vienna.
 From October 21, 2021, to October 6, 2022, Ambassador Extraordinary and Plenipotentiary of the Republic of Kazakhstan to the Republic of Slovenia concurrently.
 On October 6, 2022, he was appointed First Deputy Minister of Foreign Affairs of Kazakhstan.